eco-stake/restake/README.md

 ##### Create a systemd timer file

 The timer file defines the rules for running the restake service every day.
 All rules are described in the [systemd documentation](https://www.freedesktop.org/software/systemd/man/systemd.timer.html).

+Helpful calculator for determining restake times for `OnCalendar` can also be found at https://crontab.guru/.

 ```bash
 sudo vim /etc/systemd/system/restake.timer